-You can find a list of all the daycares available in your ward on their website.
-They also publish data pertaining to availabilities.
+My husband found a list of places with open spots on the ward website.
+I checked these and applied to my favourites.
 Often when they open a new facility, there will be many free spaces, so look out for new places opening.
-Otherwise your best bet is to apply for an April start as this is the start of the “year” in Japan.
 We applied in July and were able to start from October.

 Optional: Visit daycares

 You will need to call on the phone to organize this.
 You can ask questions such as what hours they are open, how much does extended care cost, do they offer meals, how often do they sanitise toys, what is their teaching philosophy, how often do they go outside etc. We did not do this since all the daycares we applied to were full and it was a matter of whichever we could get into.